nicolassturmel/media-network-manager-cloud/README.md

 <img src="./image003.png" width="400" alt="">
 <img src="./image004.png" width="300" alt="">

-Only does MDNS query on the default interface, you does not yet give you the choice of it
+Only does MDNS query on the default interface, does not yet give you the choice of it

 The app will create a webserver running on port 8888, you can then access the UI from other devices on the network